Odyssey Beyond Bars teaches credit-bearing and noncredit UW-Madison courses to students incarcerated in Wisconsin prisons.

 Our program was created to help address the problem of mass incarceration in Wisconsin by giving students in prison the academic and professional opportunities they need to succeed when they re-enter our communities.

 "I sit in Oakhill prison, look back, shake my head and think, 'Why?
 Where did I go wrong?'
 But I smile looking into the future. . .
 This class has already opened my eyes to a better life for myself."Odyssey Beyond Bars student

 Prison education is worth the investment.
-Prisoners who complete at least some college coursework are more likely to be self-sufficient upon release and less likely to return to prison.
+People who complete college coursework while incarcerated are more likely to be self-sufficient upon re-entry and less likely to return to prison.
 Explore the resources below to learn more.

 How Education Makes A Difference

-Read the latest about the positive impact of prison education programs:
+Read about the positive impact of prison education programs:

 Milwaukee Journal Sentinel, July 26, 2018.
 Mike Williams’ chance at education while incarcerated created a pathway to a successful career upon release.

 RAND, 2014.
 Prison education dramatically reduces the odds that a released prisoner will return to prison.
 On average, every dollar spent on prison education saves four to five dollars in re-incarceration costs.

 UW-Madison joins a growing number of universities leading prison education programs in neighboring states, including Illinois.